Engee documentation

 Algorithms

-Phase modulation is a method of linear modulation of the fundamental frequency band in which the message modulates the phase of the signal with a constant amplitude.
-Binary phase shift keying (BPSK) is a biphase modulation scheme in which 0 and 1 in a binary message are represented by two different phase states of the carrier signal.
+Phase modulation is a method of linear baseband modulation in which a message modulates the phase of a signal with a constant amplitude.
+Binary phase shift keying (BPSK) is a two—phase modulation scheme in which 0 and 1 in a binary message are represented by two different phase states of the carrier signal.

 π ,